ge-steven/bruteforce-popularity-2D-euclidRP/README.md

 # Bruteforce Search for Popular Outcomes in a 2D Euclidean Roommates Game

 A pyscript based application that allows you to manually or randomly generate an instance of the 2-Dimensional Euclidean Roommates Problem and generates all popular outcomes by brute force.
+The purpose of this application is to use the instances of the 2-Dimensional Euclidean Roommates Problem with their corresponding popular outcomes to potentially find a structure that allows us to create a polynomial time algorithm or help us construct a harness proof.

-We provide some instances with interesting properties
+We provide some instances with interesting properties.

 ## No Popular Outcome in 2D
 Room Size: 3